ceva24/ceva24/README.md

 ### Hi there 👋

 - 🧑‍🔧 I'm an Engineering Manager currently working with full-stack TypeScript/React/Node.js/AWS teams
-- ☕ Also spent a fair bit of time with Java/Groovy
+- ☕ I've also spent a fair bit of time with Java/Groovy
 - 🤗 Motivated by things that make for high-performing teams - a culture of trust, shared ownership and succeeding together
 - 🔧 CD, feature flags, observability and automated rollbacks are living the ☁️
 - 💻 Coder at :heart: